Jerome-analyst/Excel-Project-Coffee-Shop-Insights-Batangas/README.md

 The dashboard effectively transforms raw data into visual insights ideal for local business research, competitive analysis, or data storytelling.

-> 📌 This dashboard image is saved in `/visuals/dashboard.png`

----

 ## 🛠️ Tools and Technologies